Hotel Jerome: 1889–1892: Construction and early boom years

 In the late 1870s, prospectors venturing west from Leadville in search of silver veins crossed the Continental Divide at Independence Pass and continued down the Roaring Fork Valley to establish several mining camps.
 One of them, at the confluence of the Roaring Fork and Castle Creek, became the area's pre-eminent settlement by 1879.
 At first it was called Ute City, after the local Native American tribe, but by the early 1880s it had been renamed Aspen, after the trees abundant in the area.

-Jerome Wheeler, at the time co-owner of Macy's, visited Aspen in 1883 while on vacation in Colorado.
-He was impressed by the potential he saw, and began investing in the community, completing a smelter started earlier so that ore did not have to be taken back to Leadville.
-After winning a legal battle over the rights to the Smuggler Mine, the richest lode in the area, and leaving Macy's, he commissioned the building of the hotel and the Wheeler Opera House, both bearing his name, and a house in the city's residential West End.
+Jerome Wheeler, then a co-owner of Macy's, visited Aspen in 1883 while on vacation in Colorado.
+He was impressed by the potential he saw and began investing in the community, completing a smelter that had been started earlier so that ore did not have to be taken back to Leadville.
+After winning a legal battle over the rights to the Smuggler Mine, the richest lode in the area, and leaving Macy's, he commissioned the construction of the hotel and the Wheeler Opera House, both bearing his name, as well as a house in the city's residential West End.

 Wheeler meant for the hotel to be the equal of great European hotels such as Claridge's in London and the George-V in Paris.
 He loaned $60,000 ($ in modern dollars) to another local innkeeper to build the hotel.
-Costs escalated to more than twice that, and a month before the hotel was set to open the builders left town unexpectedly, leaving Wheeler owing approximately $150,000 ($ in modern dollars). "[He had] discovered the first rule of building in Aspen: it always costs way more than you planned", observed a commentator over a century later.
+Costs escalated to more than twice that amount, and a month before the hotel was set to open, the builders left town unexpectedly, leaving Wheeler owing approximately $150,000 ($ in modern dollars). "[He had] discovered the first rule of building in Aspen: it always costs way more than you planned", observed a commentator over a century later.

 It was one of the first buildings west of the Mississippi to have full electric lighting.
-Other amenities included running water and indoor plumbing, steam heat and an elevator.
+Other amenities included running water, indoor plumbing, steam heat, and an elevator.
 At the time of its opening, on the night before Thanksgiving, it had 90 rooms (or 76, according to some accounts), which rented for up to $4 ($ in modern dollars) a night.
 Early guests included Wheeler's business friends from the East, theater stars of the era and wealthy travelers.
 As its builder had intended, it occupied the most commanding location in the city.